 A colonoscopy is a relatively fast and safe procedure.
 However, its safety and reliability depends on the correct preparation of the colon (large intestine) prior to the examination.
 Colon cleansing is necessary prior to having the procedure performed by your physician from Premier Gastroenterology.
 It is very important for the patient to follow the preparation recommended by the physician.
-In our practice, we recommend an osmotic laxative Miralax (generic name Glycolax) dissolved in any clear liquids.
-The effect is enhanced by taking Dulcolax tablets as part of the preparation.

 If you suffer from constipation, the standard colon cleansing procedure may not be sufficient.
 Please call your physician’s nurse to ask for advice.